 To secure your database, create passwords in a secure fashion.
 If you have default passwords in your database, then change these passwords.
-By default, case sensitivity is enforce when you change passwords.
 Every password should satisfy the Oracle recommended password requirements, including passwords for predefined user accounts.

 For new databases created after the upgrade, there are no additional tasks or management requirements.